cherkavi/cheat-sheet/redis.md

 > commands: PIPELINED, SYNC
 * [transactions](https://redis.io/topics/transactions)
   * **commands:**
+  * Within a transaction, changes are made by a command visible to subsequent commands in the same transaction
   * MULTI - start transaction
   * EXEC ( OK - successfully applied, nil - discard) / DISCARD  - execute or discard transaction
   * no rollback ( single operation )